rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 ## Truffle Pet Shop Tutorial

-With a few modifications, we can use the private network in this tutorial as the blockchain for the [PetShop tutorial on Truffle website](https://truffleframework.com/tutorials/pet-shop).
+With a few modifications, we can use the private multicaster in this tutorial as the blockchain for the [PetShop tutorial on Truffle website](https://truffleframework.com/tutorials/pet-shop).

 #### Prerequisites